-We have adopted Business Conduct and Ethics Guidelines, which cover a broad range of matters including ethical and compliance issues and other corporate policies such as equal opportunity and non-discrimination standards.
-These Business Conduct and Ethics Guidelines apply to all of our executive officers, board members and employees, including our principal executive, principal financial and principal accounting officers.
+We have adopted a Code of Conduct, which covers a broad range of matters including ethical and compliance issues and other corporate policies such as equal opportunity and non-discrimination standards.
+This Code of Conduct applies to all of our executive officers, board members and employees.